0cjs/sedoc/8bit/apple2/iic.md

 Apple IIc Hardware
 ==================

-All page numbers below not otherwise indicated refer to [The Apple IIc Technical Reference Manual][techref].
-See that for full details, including hardware design, ROM listings, and schematics (pp. 292-296).
+All page numbers below not otherwise indicated refer to the _Apple IIc Technical Reference Manual_.
+See that for full details, including hardware design, ROM listings, and schematics.

-There is also a separate [schematics] PDF, but that's worse quality than the manual.
+References:
+- [_The Apple IIc Technical Reference Manual_][techref]
+  - Schematics on pp. 292-296 (newer model)
+- [Schematic Diagram of the Apple IIc][schematics] (A2S4000 model).
+- [_SAMS COMPUTERFACTS™: Apple® IIc A2S4000, Monitor A2M4090_][sams].
+  Includes alternative schematics.

 Changes from IIe:
 - CMT (cassette) support dropped.